 Data from the Import-Export Department shows that processed coffee export turnover increased nearly 22% in the first 7 months of this year to USD 448.7 million, accounting for 17% of the country's total coffee export turnover.

 In contrast, the proportion of green coffee (including robusta and arabica) decreased to 83.3% compared to 85% in the same period.
 Mainly because Arabica coffee export turnover decreased by 34.6%, while robusta coffee increased by 3.9%.

-- Seafood exports are forecast to reach USD 9 billion
+- Shrimp exports are expected to reach USD 4 billion in 2024